 M32 a 425 male found on 9/25/14 meeting with male M12on his south facing slope, and was later found mating with M6 and meeting (mating?) with M1.

-M32 (M) was found late in the season on the south facing slope meeting with M12(M) and he later mated with turtle M6.
-Over the past 6 seasons, I have traversed this slope many many times while tracking M1, M12, and M6 and others, and have only this season seen this turtle.
+M32 (M) was found late in the season, 9/25/14, on the south facing slope meeting with M12(M) later mating with turtle M6.
+Over the past seasons, I have traversed this slope many many times while tracking M1, M12, and M6 and others, and have only this season seen this turtle.

 Slightly over 1500 GPS turtle locations were recorded this season.
 Seven new turtles click here were found and added to the turtle catalog.
 One or two of these are almost certainly transients, so are not really part of this local population, but all except a juvenile were tagged and tracked through the end of the season or until being lost.
 Six of the new turtles are males, and one is unknown gender.